Wind River Harps

-I am now taking orders for harps, with a delivery time of four to six weeks, and working on a website which will have more detail.
-I currently plan to offer harps in curly cherry, walnut, and quilted maple.
-These 34-string harps are round-backed (for player comfort), strung with fluorocarbon strings, and weigh approximately 18 pounds.
+I am currently taking orders for harps, with a current delivery time of four to six weeks.
+These 34-string harps are round-backed (for player comfort), and weigh approximately 18 pounds.